 Annual Leave and Sick Leave Accrue at the End of a Pay Period

 We won’t go into depth on how annual leave and sick leave affect you in retirement.
 More annual leave gives you a larger lump sum that the government will pay you at retirement and more sick leave can increase your pension slightly.
-For more information on that, here is the link.
+For more information on that, see this article.

 The point is, we want to maximize everything we can.
 Annual leave and sick leave will only accrue at the end of a pay period.
 Let’s say you get 5 hours of sick leave and 5 hours of annual leave per pay period (just as an example).
 If you retire a day before the pay period, the 5 hours of annual leave and the 5 hours of sick leave for that pay period will not count towards your retirement.
 You won’t even get part of the 5 hours for each.